github/codeql/docs/language/ql-training/cpp/control-flow-cpp.rst

    You can query the project in `the query console <https://lgtm.com/query/project:2034240708/lang:cpp/>`__ on LGTM.com.

-   .. insert snapshot-note.rst to explain differences between snapshot available to download and the version available in the query console.
+   .. insert database-note.rst to explain differences between database available to download and the version available in the query console.

-   .. include:: ../slide-snippets/snapshot-note.rst
+   .. include:: ../slide-snippets/database-note.rst

    .. resume slides